xNifty/ryanmalacina.com/README.md

    c. blogURL (if making use of Ghost Blog to integrate posts into homepage)
    d. blogVersion (if making use of Ghost Blog to integrate posts into homepage (at this time it should be set to v5.0 if using latest Ghost))
    e. recaptchaSiteKey (publicly available key that is used to generate the recaptcha)
+   f. trustProxy (set to true if behind a reverse proxy)

 3. Required keys that you must change:
    a. rootURL